Horwits/Podcaster/README.md

 # Podcaster
-is an online podcast-manager.
-It provides user - friendly managing tools for your podcast experience.
+is an online podcast manager.
+It provides user-friendly managing tools for your podcast experience.

 *This is a course project for [Telerik academy's Angular 2 course](https://github.com/TelerikAcademy/Angular-2).*